BoyBaykiller/IDKEngine/Readme.md

     float cost = leftCost + rightCost;
 }
 ```
 I've also added the cost calculation here.
 As you can see, we already have enough information to compute `leftCost` of the current split.
 However, we're still missing `rightCost`.
 To get that we can apply the same concept again.
 We perform an additional pass before this one that sweeps in reverse, from right to left.
-And we also write out the values for later use:
+And we write out the right costs for later use:

 ```cs
 // Reverse sweep to gather rightCost values